dprovasi/testsystems/metamodeling.md

  - coupling of these surrogate models through subsets of statistically related variables
  - backpropagation to update the original input models by computing the PDFs of free parameters for each input model in the context of all other input models

+3. *surrogate probabilistic models* a surrogate model specifies a PDF over some input model variables and any additional variables deemed necessary.
+This PDF encodes model uncertainty and statistical dependencies among its variables.
+Model uncertainty arises from insufficient information, imperfect modeling, and/or stochasticity of the system.

+we need a PDF.
+for instance, we could define it via a probabilistic graphical model (PGM)
+$$ {\rm PGM}  \supset  {\rm BN} \supset {\rm dyn BN} \supset {\rm HMM} $$

+4.

 ## available models